 - You can Deploy by using the stack in Oracle Cloud Marketplace.

-- Other way Deploy using the Terraform code in GitHub, Also you can customize it to suit your business requirement.
+- Another way is to Deploy using the Terraform code in GitHub.
+You can customize it to suit your business requirement.

 Now, you need an experienced IT System Integrator such as Tangenz, an Oracle Preferred Partner, if you need help with your application workloads on Oracle Cloud Infrastructure.